galaxyproject/galaxy-hub/src/Support_bck_20141104/index.md

 There are many [Choices](/src/BigPicture/Choices/index.md) when you want to learn more **[about using Galaxy](/src/support/AboutGalaxy/index.md)**!

 In addition to using the [public Galaxy server](http://usegalaxy.org), you can also install your [own instance of Galaxy](/src/Admin/GetGalaxy/index.md), or create an [instance of Galaxy on the cloud using CloudMan](/src/CloudMan/index.md) and explore all [/Cloud](/src/Cloud/index.md) resources including [AWS in Education](http://aws.amazon.com/grants/) grants.
-Another option is to use one of the ever-increasing number of [/Public Galaxy Servers](/Public Galaxy Servers) hosted by other organizations.
+Another option is to use one of the ever-increasing number of [/PublicGalaxyServers](/PublicGalaxyServers) hosted by other organizations.
 And if you or your lab is looking to run their own local instance that is "ready-to-go", learn more about the [Slipstream Appliance: Galaxy Edition](http://www.bioteam.net/slipstream/galaxy-edition).

 The GALAXY Framework at the highest level is a set of reusable software components.
 Learn more about [Galaxy's Architecture](/Admin/Internals/Implementation Info).